Early Years Inclusion Funding application form

 Decision 4 – The number of weeks or terms that support is to be funded for and the expiry date.
 This would be determined by the Panel, taking account of the child’s age, needs assessment and timescale for transfer into reception.
 We would

-typically expect the time period to be expressed in terms e.g. 1, 2 or 3 terms and we would expect all funding decisions to be reviewed at least annually.
+typically expect the time period to be expressed in terms for example 1, 2 or 3 terms and we would expect all funding decisions to be reviewed at least annually.
 Inclusion Funding is non-transferrable between providers and would cease when a child leaves a provider.